Hammarou/Task-Board-Planner/README.md

 Tasks that are saved to the 'To Do' task plate  have a title, due date and description based off of the inputs placed by the user in the modal form.
 Based of when each task is due, they are color coded:

 * White: The task is due at some date in the future of the current date.
-* Yellow: The task is due on the same day as the current date
+* Yellow: The task is due on the same day as the current date.
-* Red: The task is overdue
+* Red: The task is overdue.

 ### Move task

 Each task can be moved between the three task plate ('To Do', In Progress' and 'Done') by drag and drop.
-However, once the task is placed in the 'Done' taskbar it changes color to white and can nolonger be dropped in the 'To Do' taskbar
+However, once the task is placed in the 'Done' taskbar it changes color to white and can nolonger be dropped in the 'To Do' task lane.

 ## Webpage Screenshot